 It’s not always easy to find the perfect apartment for rent in Moscow, but if you are looking for a stressfree, English apartment search in Moscow, Expat Flat is the best option available.

-For more information about living and finding a job in Russia, check out our Russia Country Guide.
+For more information about living and finding a job in Russia, check out our article on Moving to Russia as an Expat.